bata24/gef/README.md

 * `tlsf-heap-dump`: dumps TLSF (Two-Level Segregated Fit) v2.4.6 free-list (only x64).
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/tlsf-heap-dump.png)
     * How to test (x64):
-        * Get and extract latest source from http://www.gii.upv.es/tlsf/
+        * Get and extract the latest source from http://www.gii.upv.es/tlsf/
         * Build with `cd TLSF-2.4.6/src && make && cd ../examples && make` then use `test1` etc.
 * `hoard-heap-dump`: dumps Hoard v3.13 free-list (only x64).
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/hoard-heap-dump.png)
     * How to test (x64):
-        * Get and extract latest source from https://github.com/emeryberger/Hoard
+        * Get and extract the latest source from https://github.com/emeryberger/Hoard
         * Build with `cd Hoard/src && make`.
         * Execute as `LD_PRELOAD=/path/to/libhoard.so ./a.out`.
 * `mimalloc-heap-dump`: dumps mimalloc free-list (only x64).
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/mimalloc-heap-dump.png)
     * How to test (x64):
-        * Get and extract latest source from https://github.com/microsoft/mimalloc
+        * Get and extract the latest source from https://github.com/microsoft/mimalloc
         * Build with `mkdir build && cd build && cmake .. && make`.
         * Execute as `LD_PRELOAD=/path/to/libmimalloc.so ./a.out`.
 * `optee-bget-dump`: dumps bget allocator of OPTEE-Trusted-App.